BonVa/duppy/README.md

 import "github.com/BonVa/duppy"

 func main() {
-  dMaster := Duppy.Master(config) //a map, or just put a nil map, it will create an default master who has 10 workers
+  dMaster := Duppy.Start(config) //a map, or just put a nil map, it will create an default master who has 10 workers

   // as a web server r as a consumer dMaster.Listen(jobSocket) // from MQ, channel or raw network socket